Realising Interactions Between Dark Matter and Dark Energy Using $k$-essence Cosmology: Realisation of diffusive DM-DE interactions using dynamics of essence scalar field

 where $\dot{G}$ and $\dot{V}$ are respective time derivatives of $G$ and $V$ having implicit time dependences through $X=(1/2)\dot{\phi}^2(t)$ and $\phi(t)$ respectively. \\

-As already mentioned in section~\ref{sec:1}, we write $V(\phi) = V_0 + V_1(\phi)$ by separating out a constant part $V_0$. $V(1)$ is function of $\phi$.
+As already mentioned in Sec.\ \ref{sec:1}, we write $V(\phi) = V_0 + V_1(\phi)$ by separating out a constant part $V_0$ and $V_1(\phi)$ is a function of $\phi$ such that at $\phi=0$, $V_1(\phi) = 0$.
 We construct a 2-component fluid model to understand DM-DE interactions in terms of $k-$essence field $\phi$ in the following way.
-We consider an ideal fluid in FLRW background with two interacting ideal fluid components labelled as `fluid 1' and `fluid 2' characterised by their respective densities and pressures $(\rho_1,p_1)$ and $(\rho_2,p_2)$ identified as
+We consider an ideal fluid in FLRW background with two interacting ideal fluid components labeled as `fluid 1' and `fluid 2' characterised by their respective densities and pressures $(\rho_1,p_1)$ and $(\rho_2,p_2)$ identified as

 By this construction Eq. \eqref{eq:fluid12} we have

 and equation of states of both fluids `1' and `2' are same as that of the total dark fluid of the universe